-The Friendship Line is a popular service staffed by volunteer Guild members who bring concern, understanding and warmth to widows who may be experiencing difficult times, heading to the hospital, celebrating birthdays or are housebound.
+The Friendship Line is a popular service staffed by volunteer members who bring understanding and warmth to other members who may be experiencing difficult times, heading to the hospital, celebrating birthdays or are housebound.

 The Friendship Line’s purpose is not to give advice or provide counselling, but rather a ‘listening ear’, with empathy, respect and compassion.
 With volunteers signing a privacy agreement, all conversations remain confidential.

 Volunteers make calls Monday to Friday between 10am and 3pm.
-All Guild members can register to receive calls by contacting the Guild on 1800 451 615 or by selecting the option to receive calls when they complete their Guild Digest annual subscription form.
+All members can register to receive calls by contacting the office on 1800 451 615.

 Mary Burchell, Friendship Line founder, No Peacetime Cinderellas

 “Thank you for sending the lovely Christmas card to our dearest mum.
 To think you took the time to sit down and write individual cards to all the War Widows means so much to us.
 Whilst mum can no longer write or speak much these days, I truly know she appreciated this gesture.”